bitshares/docs.bitshares.org/_sources/user/dex-short.txt

 The settlement closes the borrow/short positions with lowest collateral ratio and sells the collateral for the settlement.

-Note, that there is a maximum daily settlement volume defined by the :doc:`committee <committee>` to prevent exploitation via external price movements.
+Note, that there is a maximum daily settlement volume (currently 2%) defined by the :doc:`committee <committee>` to prevent exploitation via external price movements.

 Selling